2024-2025 Course Catalog

 A student pursuing a minor in physics must consult with a member of the department early and often to plan and monitor progress in the minor.

-Students can seek teacher certification to teach physics at the secondary level.
-Certification requires a major in physics with courses in other science subjects, and students may petition to substitute physics courses numbered below 199 for the two required physics electives.
-Students also have the option of seeking broad-field science certification by completing a minimum of two courses in each of two other science disciplines and at least one course in each of the remaining sciences.
-Students who plan to seek teacher certification should review the requirements in the Education section of the catalog and meet with the director of teacher education, preferably before the end of the second year.
-See course recommendations/requirements for the Physics Teaching Track above.
+Physics majors can seek certification to teach science at the secondary level.
+To receive a science license, a student must complete a major in one of the sciences (biology, chemistry, environmental science, geosciences, or physics) and at least one course in each of the other sciences.
+See courses for the Physics Teaching Track above.
+Students who plan to seek teacher certification should review the requirements in the Education section of the catalog and meet with the director of teacher education, preferably before the end of the sophomore year.

 Course numbering